swilgosz/hanamimastery/data/episodes/5-configure-anything-with-dry-configurable.md

 ### Summary

 `dry-configurable` is so simple, but at the same so useful, it's hard to believe it's not included in all ruby applications.
+Similar concepts are applied to [dry-inflector gem](/episodes/4-string-transformations-with-dry-inflector) - skinny, simple, resuable and this is why I love *dry-rb* for.

 It's worth mentioning, that **Hanami-RB 2.0 uses the Dry::Configurable** for the framework, view, and controller settings.
 Give it a try in your projects and you'll not regret it.